bennyschmidt1231/test/doc/user_manual.md

     -Template #3 [view donors <object>]  Views all donors with the chosen object

-        -object, [log, attributes, organs, all] decides which section of the profile the user wants to view.
+        -object, [attributes, organs, all] decides which section of the profile the user wants to view.
             -log, the change log of the account.
 When changes have been made, they are logged here with a timestamp and whatever the change was.
             -attributes, the set attributes of the account -organs, the organs that are deemed donatable by the user